 This article assumes that you already know how to use KompoZer and Nvu.
 If this is not true, please check out one of the following tutorials to get started.
 (Choose the relevant one for the editor that you're using.)

-If you are a total beginner, and don't know anything about creating your own website, you should also read The Beginner's A-Z Guide to Starting/Creating Your Own Website.
+If you are a total beginner, and don't know anything about creating your own website, you should also read How to Make / Create Your Own Website: The Beginner's A-Z Guide.
 Making a website involves much more than just designing the visual appearance of your website.

 To add a background image to your web page in Nvu or KompoZer, do the following: